tahmid05/MTH4000/README.md

 # MTH4000
-This is the code of a course that I am studying called Progamming in Python.
+This is the codename of a course that I am studying called Progamming in Python.